 Some marketers will take a hands-off approach, allowing the emails to just bounce and trusting their systems to handle it.
 However, that can be detrimental to deliverability and consequently, email ROI.

-Take a more proactive approach by using tools like Validity BriteVerify to help identify and remove inactive and unknown users.
-Taking the initiative sends a positive message to the mailbox providers that you care about your subscribers and your email program health.
+Taking the initiative to clean your list sends a positive message to the mailbox providers that you care about your subscribers and your email program’s health.
 After all, avoiding excessive unknown or inactive users when deploying is key to good deliverability.

 To keep your list clean, start your free trial of BriteVerify today.